richardisalas/iSleep/README.md

 3. Select your development team in the project settings
 4. Build and run on your Apple Watch
 5. For iOS companion app, select the iOS target and run on your iPhone

+### Series 3 Setup
+- Ensure your Watch has at least 1GB of free storage
+- Close other background apps for optimal performance
+- Keep Watch charged above 40% during sleep tracking

 ## Usage